-- On-ice coaches/ instructors to lead players through the sessions; - Off-ice evaluators who are responsible to evaluate every player on the ice during the time allotted (these can be independent evaluators and/ or the team coaches) and provide their written feedback: - On-ice evaluators (not those running the sessions), to obtain a different view of the sessions and evaluate every player and provide their written feedback; - Off-ice Administrators (Board Members, Division Directors, Coaches, etc.) who will be responsible for scheduling sessions, setting up evaluation forms, receiving/ tracking evaluations, and communicating with parents and players.
+- On-ice coaches to take players through the session - Off-ice evaluators who will be responsible to evaluate every player on the ice during the time allotted.
+There may be on-ice evaluators depending on the particular community situation. - Off-ice Division Directors who will be responsible for tracking evaluations, contacting parents and players and scheduling sessions.